omundy/learn-javascript/topics/data-persistence/data-persistence.md

 ## Client-side storage

-> Modern web browsers support a number of ways for web sites to store data on the user's computer — with the user's permission — then retrieve it when necessary.
+> There are a number of ways for web sites to store data on the user's computer — with the user's permission — then retrieve it when necessary.
 This lets you persist data for long-term storage, save sites or documents for offline use, retain user-specific settings for your site, and more.
 — [MDN](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Client-side_storage)

 Javascript in a browser can use the following methods to persist data for a user.